About the centre

 When it opened in 1707 it was the first public library in Ireland.
 The interior of the library has remained largely unchanged over the past 300 years, and visitors come from all over the world to admire the architecture and soak up the atmosphere.

-Marsh's is an active research library which teaches undergradaute and graduate courses in book history and print culture, and welcomes visiting scholars from across the globe.
-The catalogue of holdings is available at: marshlibrary.ie
+Marsh's is an active research library which teaches undergraduate and graduate courses in book history and print culture and welcomes visiting scholars from across the globe.
+The catalogue of holdings is available at marshlibrary.ie

-For information, or to join our mailing list, contact the Directors of the Centre, Prof Martin Conboy (M.Conboy@sheffield.ac.uk) or Prof Adrian Bingham (Adrian.Bingham@sheffield.ac.uk).
-Enquiries about supervision for postgraduate research on journalism and history are welcomed.
+For information, or to join our mailing list, contact the directors of the centre, Prof Martin Conboy (email@example.com) or Prof Adrian Bingham (firstname.lastname@example.org).
+We welcome enquiries about supervision for postgraduate research on journalism and history.